isamu-isozaki/teamai_test/security/index.html.md

 1. For **Account Key** enter the Account Key from your Emergency Kit
 1. For **Email Address** enter your `@gitlab.com` email
-1. For **Master Password** enter the password to your **Teams** account (*not* the password you created above when you chose "I'm a new user")
+1. For **Master Password** enter the password to your **Teams** account (*not* the password you created above when you chose "I'm a new user"/index.html.md)

 After the Team is added, you should see some notifications about vaults being added to 1Password.
 By default you'll have **Team** and **Personal**, and